Profile information

 Cultural exchange and learning opportunities

 Maria and I have been hosting travelers and international guests for years.
 We are kind, sensitive and curious, and well-traveled ourselves.
 We care deeply about the environment.
 We appreciate and are grateful for the beauty and preciousness of this life and where we are.
-The experience with our guest workers will evolve as we share our experiences and values with each other.
+Each stay experience with our guest workers evolves as we share our experiences and values with each other.

 Help

 Forest rejuvenation is our biggest ongoing project, especially the invasive reduction, which involves cutting certain small trees and shrubs and spraying their stumps with herbicide.
 Tree planting is a short, intense period in early May that involves wedging open the soil with a tree spade to plant seedlings, putting weedbarrier fabric around each seedling along with a tree tube or small fence.
-The planting maintenance includes watering, scything, uprighting tree tubes that have begun to lean, removing weeds from near the sapling trunk.
+Maintenance after planting includes watering, scything, uprighting tree tubes that have begun to lean, removing weeds from around the sapling trunk.

 We're cutting and splitting firewood, improving trails with stone and gravel.
-We work garden beds with broad forks, add manure and mulch, plant successively in raised beds.
+We work garden beds with a broad fork, add manure and mulch, plant successively in raised beds.

 English: Fluent